maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 The toolkit's main rendering "loop" lives in [renderer_impl](https://github.com/maplibre/maplibre-gl-native/blob/main/src/mbgl/renderer/renderer_impl.cpp) and it's worth a look.
 When I was first investigating the toolkit I looked here and then followed classes outward from this point.

-As you might suspect, the rendering loop logic and implemention are heavily influenced by OpenGL.
+As you might suspect, the rendering loop logic and implementation are heavily influenced by OpenGL.

 #### Required Changes